ppy/osu-wiki/wiki/People/Featured_Artists/Featured_Artist_playlists/en.md

 ### Cumulative leaderboard

 As of June 2023, prizes are awarded to any user who achieves 10 points in a **cumulative leaderboard** spanning Featured Artist playlists.
-Scores in different Featured Artist playlists carry over between playlists, excluding playlists with separate prizes, like [September 2022](#september-2022) or [March 2023](#march-2023).
+Scores in different Featured Artist playlists carry over between playlists, excluding [September 2022](#september-2022) and [March 2023](#march-2023).

 #### Base scoring